mprestin77/oci-vgpu-kvm/README.md

 # 3. Configuration on OCI

-3.1	Deploy a Bare Metal GPU server using one of the shapes below
+3.1	Deploy a Bare Metal GPU server using one of the baremetal shapes below

 BM.GPU.T1.2 (baremetal instance with 2 Nvidia A10 GPU)
 BM.GPU.10.4 (baremetal instance with 4 Nvidia A10 GPU)